Channel 5 (Singaporean TV channel): As an all-English channel

-On 1 November 2014, Channel 5 announced a planned expansion of local original programming, including more current affairs programming focusing on Singapore (including the weeknight talkshow The 5 Show), a "local serial drama", and a new talent search competition.
+On 1 November 2014, Channel 5 announced a planned expansion of local original programming, including more current affairs programming focusing on Singapore (including the weeknight talk show The 5 Show), a "local serial drama", and a new talent search competition.

-On 1 May 2019, Channel 5 replaced its morning and afternoon schedule (which primarily featured simulcasts of Channel NewsAsia) with the children's programming block Okto on 5 (replacing the Okto channel, which was discontinued).
+On 1 May 2019, Channel 5 replaced its daytime simulcasts of CNA with the children's programming block Okto on 5; this service replaced the Okto channel, which was discontinued.